-• At times, the Raedwald Trust works with schools to support them to support students.
-Sometimes Raedwald Trust does not have a school roll of its own, such as in the case of pupils

-- All safeguarding concerns from Raedwald Trust staff will be reported to the Raedwald Trust DSL or one of the Deputy DSLs who will record the concern and inform the DSL or other person with safeguarding responsibilities at the main school. - If any member of staff believes that pupil is in immediate danger and cannot make contact with a Raedwald Trust DSL they can make an immediate referral to the MASH team. - For pupils where there is a non-emergency concern, the Raedwald Trust DSL will contact the main school DSL and discuss the concern.
+- At times, the Raedwald Trust works with schools to support them to support students.
+Sometimes Raedwald Trust does not have a school roll of its own, such as in the case of pupils on specifically commissioned pathways.
+In these cases, all students remain on the roll of their main school.
+Main schools hold the complete safeguarding picture for their students.
+The Raedwald Trust recognise that all adults working with young people have a responsibility to safeguard them. - All safeguarding concerns from Raedwald Trust staff will be reported to the Raedwald Trust DSL or one of the Deputy DSLs who will record the concern and inform the DSL or other person with safeguarding responsibilities at the main school. - If any member of staff believes that pupil is in immediate danger and cannot make contact with a Raedwald Trust DSL they can make an immediate referral to the MASH team. - For pupils where there is a non-emergency concern, the Raedwald Trust DSL will contact the main school DSL and discuss the concern.
 If a referral to social services, or contact with the locality social worker is agreed as the way forward then the main school will do this.
 Raedwald Trust staff will be made available to talk to the main school DSL or directly with social care as necessary to facilitate this.